ezra-bible-app/ezra-bible-app/README.md

 * French translation
 * Sword module unlock support
+* Design change: Use sword modules directly (instead of text in database)

 ## Installation
 The latest installation packages for Windows, Linux and macOS can be found on [this page][latest].
 Specific install instructions are below.